FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

 #### **Alexandra Bowen**, [@AlexandraABowen](https://twitter.com/AlexandraABowen)

-Alexandra doesn’t want to let trolls define your experiences in work, in your communities and in your projects.
-If you’ve ever had to deal with an intellectual bully in an online community, on a project, or social media, you know that it’s one of the most unpleasant aspects of the Internet.
+Alexandra doesn't want to let trolls define your experiences in work, in your communities and in your projects.
+If you've ever had to deal with an intellectual bully in an online community, on a project, or social media, you know that it's one of the most unpleasant aspects of the Internet.

 An intellectual bully may be adding value, but is mostly condescending, rude and aggressive.
-Toxic users shouldn’t have to define your online community.
+Toxic users shouldn't have to define your online community.

 So do you want a "death star" or "rock star" community member?
 Alexandra expands on how to create inclusive experiences online.